 Well, here is my story.
-When I first got Buddha, she was still a puppy but she used to pass gas in the car or when carrying her and I felt like passing out.
+When I first got Buddha, she was still a puppy.
+She used to pass gas anywhere, in the car or when carrying her, and most of the time I felt like passing out.
 It was that irritating.
 She used to do this more often and until I realized I need to change her food.
 I guess it was as a result of what she was feed from the previous owner.

-I used to mix a teaspoon of natural, nonflavored, and fat-free yogurt in her dry meals.
+I started to mix a teaspoon of natural, nonflavored, and fat-free yogurt in her dry meals.
 However, this will depend on how old is your Pug, Buddha was around 7 weeks old.